 Where Are We Now?

-Guggenheim’s Recession Dashboard and Recession Probability Model Point to the Next Recession in Late 2019 or 2020
+Guggenheim’s Recession Dashboard and Recession Probability Model Point to the Next Recession in the First Half of 2020

 The business cycle is one of the most important drivers of investment performance.
 It is therefore critical for investors to have a well-informed view on the business cycle so portfolio allocations can be adjusted accordingly.
 At this stage, with the current U.S. expansion showing signs of aging, our focus is on projecting the timing of the next downturn.